dirkgroenen/pinterest-api-php/README.md

 # Examples

-There are no examples available yet.
+Use can take a look at the `./demo` directory for a simple example.

 Let me know if you have an (example) project using the this library.